 When court intervention is necessary, the courts oversee the process of ordering safe, permanent placements of children.
 Since FY14, the volume of CHINS and TPR cases have impacted the overall timeliness of those proceedings.
-According to the Department of Children and Families, these trends are as follows:
+According to the DCF, these trends are as follows:

-Exits from foster care FY17 (Avg. time in years) FY18 (Avg. time in years) FY19 (Avg. time in years)

-Adoption 2.2 2.43 2.45

-Guardianship 1.58 1.32 1.32

-Return to parent(s) .84 .80 .93

-Relative caregiver .78 .35 .24

-COMBINED 1.35 1.21 1.39

-Children in Foster Care: Statutes governing the procedures for handling juvenile proceedings allow a parent or relative to have legal custody of a child under court-ordered conditions to safeguard the child's welfare.
+- Children in Foster Care: Statutes governing the procedures for handling juvenile proceedings allow a parent or relative to have legal custody of a child under court-ordered conditions to safeguard the child's welfare.
 This has resulted in fewer children entering DCF custody.
-Despite this "conditional custody" option, the number of children in foster care remains high.

-Safety: Since 2013, 98% of Vermont children have remained safe from re-abuse and neglect.
-The rate of repeat maltreatment in Vermont exceeds the national standard.

-Kinship Care: When placed with relatives or close family friends, rather than in foster care with strangers, children have better outcomes with respect to placement stability, behavior, and contact with siblings.
-The rate of Kinship Care in recent years fluctuated from 28% to 35% during the period CY 2013 to the first half of CY19.

-Placement Stability: Multiple placement changes can have a negative impact on a child's development.
-In FY19, 60% of the children in foster care experienced stable placements within the first 12 months of out-of-home care.
-This is a decrease compared to 71% in FY18.
+Despite this "conditional custody" option, the number of children in foster care remains high. - Safety: Since 2013, 98% of Vermont children have remained safe from re-abuse and neglect.
+The rate of repeat maltreatment in Vermont exceeds the national standard. - Kinship Care: When placed with relatives or close family friends, rather than in foster care with strangers, children have better outcomes with respect to placement stability, behavior, and contact with siblings.
+The rate of Kinship Care in recent years fluctuated from 28% to 31% during the period CY 2013 to the first half of CY20. - Placement Stability: Multiple placement changes can have a negative impact on a child's development.
+In FY20, 61% of the children in foster care experienced stable placements within the first 12 months of out-of-home care.
+This is a slight increase compared to 60% in FY19.